npms-io/npms-analyzer/docs/architecture.md

 ## Analysis

-The analysis process analyzes the `npm` modules, producing an analyzes result and a score.
+The analysis process analyzes the `npm` modules, producing a result and a score.

 ![analysis](./diagrams/analysis.png)